Auckland Council slimming down its business units - Ateed and Regional Facilities to merge

 • Premium - Apec in Auckland: 'Pop-up' theatre plan to host world leaders in 2021

+"Aucklanders have expressed the need to improve the performance of the CCOPs, which is why an independent review of their structure and performance as one of my election promises," said Goff, who welcomed the "unvarnished look" at improving change.

+He was particularly pleased with recommendations on the need to strengthen the council's ability to give strategic direction to the CCOs and improve monitoring of their performance.

-The unelected directors of the CCOs, who pocket more than $3 million a year in fees, are also expected to be put on notice about salaries and bonuses to senior executives.
+The unelected directors of the CCOs, who pocket more than $3m a year in fees, have been put on notice about salaries and bonuses to senior executives.

 Last month, Goff said no one employed by the CCOs should earn more than the $600,000 salary of new council chief executive Jim Stabback.
 Watercare chief executive Raveen Jaduram earns $775,000 and outgoing Panuku chief executive Roger MacDonald was paid $645,000.